Demotive/govuk_transformation_dashboard/_posts/2000-01-18-register-as-tax-agent.markdown

 homepage-intro: |
-    If you are the tax agent for another company or individual you will be able to do everything they can with the new digital tax services on their behalf (update details, file returns, etc)
+    If you’re the tax agent for another company or individual you’ll be able to do everything they can with the new digital tax services on their behalf (update details, file returns, etc)

 detail-page-intro: |
     An easy to use online tax dashboard for 120,000 tax agents